 Q6 I am confused about the rainfall intensity to be used.
 I have always specified 75mm/hr, is this correct?

-BS EN12056, the current roof standard, requires that you use a 1 year event for all external gutters, which means that the rainfall intensity varies depending on where you are in the country.
-For example a project in the north of Scotland will have a rainfall intensity less than half that used in the South East of England.
-Please refer to MGMA Guidance Document GD N0 3 for more information – the guidance can be downloaded here.
+BS EN 12056, the current roof standard, requires that you use a one-year event for all external gutters, which means that the rainfall intensity varies depending on where you are in the country.
+For example, a project in the north of Scotland will have a rainfall intensity less than half that used in the South East of England.
+Please refer to MGMA Guidance Documents GD03 and GD21 for more information.

 If paint is delaminating then it is either not architectural grade paint, has not been correctly applied or the aluminium substrate is not of a marine grade.
 It can be anyone of these or a combination of two, or even all three.